-This small leafy mesemb was found sprawling on Table Mountain in November without flowers to contribute to its identification.
+This small leafy mesemb was found sprawling on Table Mountain in November without flowers.
 It nestled in a crevice of the sandstone rocks, clearly pleased with living conditions.
 The grey-green leaf pairs have mottled surfaces and reddish tips.
-The sharp leaf keels making the leaves triangular in cross-section curve inwards, rounded below like little boats, suggesting Lampranthus emarginatus.
+The sharp leaf keels making the leaves triangular in cross-section curve inwards, rounded below like little boats, suggesting Lampranthus emarginatus, the clusterleaf brightfig.

 For company this plant has a small Crassula coccinea sharing the lodgings.
-Betting people might favour the mesemb to flower first (Clarke and Mackenzie, 2007; Bond and Goldblatt, 1984; iSpot).
+Betting people might favour the mesemb to flower first.

 L. emarginatus grows all over the Cape Peninsula, the Hottentots Holland Mountains and Durbanville.
 The plants grow in the open in sandy or clayey soils, often among rocks.
 The species is not considered to be threatened in its habitat early in the twenty first century (Clarke and Mackenzie, 2007; Bond and Goldblatt, 1984; iSpot; iNaturalist; http://redlist.sanbi.org).